 With regional COVID-19 rates unfortunately surging and resulting in continued travel bans, deferral requests will likely be a reality for MBA candidates matriculating during fall 2021.
 Fortunately, many top MBA programs plan to remain flexible.

-In fact, Stanford GSB, Dartmouth Tuck and Duke Fuqua are among the programs who shared their plans to consider deferral requests, as needed.
+In fact, Stanford GSB, Dartmouth Tuck and Duke Fuqua are among the programs that shared their plans to consider deferral requests, as needed.

 While this may be good news for candidates currently sitting on waitlists, it is important to note that Personal MBA Coach expects these deferrals to have a trickle-down effect on 2021-2022 MBA applicants as once again a decent number of (already limited) seats may already be filled.
 That said, we expect the deferral requests to be significantly lower than last year.
 Gauging from our own clients, we see deferral requests coming from specific markets as opposed to the much wider array that we saw last year.